-We have several citrus trees such as lemon, orange, tangerine, and lime, and while they’re doing well, we’re looking at ways to increase their pollination and therefore—fruit yields.
-I heard a good way to do this is by planting companion plants around the trees.
-Not only should they help with pollination, but they can also help fix the soil and repel certain pests.
-So, what are the best companion plants for citrus trees?
+We have several citrus trees in our backyard, including lemon, orange, tangerine, and lime, and while they’re doing well, we’re looking at ways to increase their pollination and therefore—fruit yields.
+This brought us to look at companion planting.
+So, what are great companions for citrus trees?

-The most common companion plants for citrus trees include wildflowers, nasturtium, lavender, and rosemary.
-Ideally, companion plants attract pollinators, build healthy soil, repel pests, and are visually appealing.
+The best companion plants for citrus trees include wildflowers, nasturtium, lavender, rosemary, and chives.
+Ideally, companion plants attract pollinators, build soil, repel pests, and are visually appealing.
 Depending on their shade tolerance, some plants can be planted under the tree itself.

-So, while plants such as wildflowers and rosemary make good companion plants for citrus trees, what exactly do they do to help, and what are some other plants we can use?
-Let’s take a further look.
+So, while these plants make good companion plants for citrus trees, what exactly do they do to help, and what are some other plants we can use?
+Let’s take a closer look.